 Mitigation: reduction of greenhouse gas emissions can only be achieved if concrete measures are implemented in due time.
-Liechtenstein has launched a set of measures to address the problem of growing greenhouse gas emissions such as the most recent energy strategy 2030 and energy vision 2050 (Government 2020), Emissions Trading Act (Government 2012), Energy Efficiency Act (Government 2008), CO2-Act (Government 2013), Environmental Protection Act (Government 2008a), National Transport Policies, National Climate Protection Strategy (Government 2015), Climate Vision 2050 (Government 2020a) and Action Plan on Air (OEP 2007e).
+Liechtenstein has launched a set of measures to address the problem of growing greenhouse gas emissions such as the Climate Vision 2050 (Government 2020a), the Climate Strategy 2050 (Government 2023) and the former National Climate Protection Strategy (Government 2015), the Energy Strategy 2030 and Energy Vision 2050 (Government 2020), the revised Emissions Trading Act (Government 2012), the Energy Efficiency Act (Government 2008), the CO2-Act (Government 2013), the Environmental Protection Act (Government 2008a), National Transport Policies, the Agricultural Report (Government 2022), the Forest Strategy (Government 2024) and the Action Plan on Air (OEP 2007e).
+The CO2 Act, which is the main climate related legislation, is currently under revision.
+The revised CO2 Act will be adopted in January 2025.
+The Action Plan on Biodiversity 2030 is currently in public consultation and shall be finalised in course of 2024.

 Liechtenstein's climate policy goal is to achieve its "Nationally Determined Contribution" (NDC) under the Paris Agreement.
 On 23 April 2015, Liechtenstein submitted its "Intended Nationally Determined Contribution (INDC)" to the UNFCCC, which aims at a reduction of greenhouse gases by 40% by 2030 compared to 1990 (Government 2015a).
-A long-term climate strategy has been recently elaborated for Liechtenstein (Government 2023).
-The Climate Strategy 2050 includes a definition of the increase in the emission reduction target for 2030 and concrete measures for all sectors in order to achieve the target and the target of the Climate Vision 2050 (climate neutrality by 2050).
+A long-term climate strategy has been elaborated for Liechtenstein (Government 2023).
+The Climate Strategy 2050 includes a definition of the increase in the emission reduction target for 2030 and concrete measures for all sectors in order to achieve the target of the Climate Vision 2050 (climate neutrality by 2050).
 With the adoption of the new Climate Strategy 2050 in December 2022, the Parliament of Liechtenstein approved the increase of the reduction target for 2030 to 55% below 1990 levels.
-The revision of article 4 paragraph 1 of the Emissions Trading Act reflecting the target increase will come into force on 1st of July 2023.
-In course of the year, Liechtenstein will accordingly communicate its updated Nationally Determined Contribution to the UNFCCC.
+This target is reflected in article 4 paragraph 1 of the Emissions Trading Act.
+Prior to the 30th UN Climate Change Conference (UNFCCC COP 30), Liechtenstein will communicate its updated Nationally Determined Contribution to the UNFCCC.

 Adaptation: it is already known that certain consequences related to climate change will become irreversible.
 Therefore, the second pillar deals with the question of how these future threats could be addressed and how potential future damages can be limited or even avoided.
 Liechtenstein's Climate Change Adaptation strategy is published and available in German language only (Government 2018).
-An update for the adaption strategy is foreseen for 2023.
+An update for the adaption strategy is foreseen for 2024 and submission of the adaption strategy to UNFCCC is foreseen for 2025.